How do I stay in control?

 Liability Map Generator

 Map who is accountable for each agent decision in your workflow.
-Produces a clear responsibility matrix — the document a CFO or legal team needs before signing off on autonomous deployment.
+Produces a clear responsibility matrix — the document a CFO, COO, or legal team needs before signing off on autonomous deployment.

 In Development